alcole/turbine-pipeline/readme.md

 2 Pipelines are included.
 1. turbine sensor - the production pipeline
-2. turbine sensor test pipeline - uses the test locations and additional views with expectations to check the functions are correct
+2. turbine sensor test pipeline - uses the test locations and additional views with expectations to check the functions are correct.
+Requires the test data from setup.py to validate the expectations correctly

 ## Testing